-(1) Costs have been discounted in the financial statements at a liability-specific risk-free rate of 1.7 per cent.
+1) Costs used to determine ARC's asset retirement obligation in the financial statements have been discounted using a liability-specific risk-free rate of 3.3 per cent.

 For more information with respect to our reclamation and abandonment obligations for properties with no attributed reserves, see "Statement of Reserves Data and Other Oil and Gas Information - Properties with no Attributed Reserves" contained within this Annual Information Form.
 In addition, see the section entitled "Further Information Respecting Abandonment Obligations" below.